Back to BlogData Science

 Machine learning works in a very similar way.
 We feed a model thousands of labeled examples (e.g., images labeled 'cat' or 'not a cat'), and it learns the underlying patterns on its own.
 This process is called training.

 1. Supervised Learning: The model learns from data that is already labeled.
 This is the most common type of ML.
-It's like learning with a teacher who provides the correct answers.
-It's used for tasks like spam detection (emails labeled 'spam' or 'not spam') and image classification.
+It's used for tasks like spam detection, image classification, and price prediction.

 Real-World Examples You Use Every Day